 Society and economics role in counseling

-Do you think educational differences, poor health (i.e., cardiovascular diseases), occupation, physical activity, household income and wealth, and environmental health have anything in common?
+Do you think educational differences, poor health (i.e., cardiovascular diseases), occupation, physical activity, household income and wealth, and social and environmental health have anything in common?

-If it occurred to you that they’re all socioeconomic factors, then you’re right.
-Whether we like it or not, our lives and society are heavily affected by these social factors, such as discrimination, unemployment, deaths, problems in investments and savings, and more.
+If it occurred to you that they’re all socioeconomic items, then you’re right.
+Whether we like it or not, our healthy lives are heavily affected by these social factors, such as discrimination, unemployment, deaths, problems in investments and savings, and more.
 After all, these elements got their name because of their effects on social and economic and racial and ethnic health behaviors.

-Such factors can even work to influence others’ lifestyle factors and life expectancy.
-People who are born wealthy may have better health and greater access to quality educational and work opportunities comapred to those who struggle with poverty.
+Such social factors can even work to influence others’ lifestyle factors and life expectancy.
+People in a certain nation who are born wealthy may have better health and greater access to quality educational and work opportunities comapred to those who struggle with poverty.

-They can also affect our annu rev public health behaviors and cause the development of behavioral risk factors.
-Those with a stable income or are wealthy can handle these health problems in a better way.
+They can also affect our annu rev public health behaviors and cause the development of social risk factors.
+Those with a stable income or are wealthy can commonly handle these social problems in a better way.

-The following sections will extensively explain the relative risk and roles of socioeconomic status in counseling health behaviors.
+The following sections will extensively explain the relative risk and roles of social status in counseling health behaviors.

 The Viability Of Counseling

-The first role of social and economic factors lies in how it affects the viability of counseling.
-Unfortunately, counseling being a viable option is still heavily guided by the present stigma, which are not for people with coronary heart disease.
+The first role of social and economic factors lies in how it affects the ability of counseling.
+Unfortunately, counseling is a viable option that still heavily measures the present social stigma in society, which is not for people with coronary heart disease.

-In popular culture, you can still hear characters referring to counselors as a “shrink.”
-This term presently has an endearing connotation.
+In popular culture, you can still hear social characters referring to counselors as a “shrink.”
+This term presently has an endearing social connotation.
 However, it has a negative history.
-In the past, therapists and counselors were called “shrinks” as slang for “headshrinker.”
+In the past, therapists and counselors were called “shrinks” as social slang for “headshrinker.”

-Sadly, this stigma continues among many communities today.
-Some people still view population health problems in a negative light.
-Thus, some may be punishing and dismissive of seekin treatments of relative importance like counseling.
+Sadly, this social stigma continues today.
+Some adults still view population health problems in a negative light.
+Thus, some may be punishing and dismissive of seeking social treatments of relative importance like counseling.
 Those who aren’t negative remain indifferent.

-Because of this stigma, people who want to report socioeconomic disparities and gain health promotion and avoid health inequalities often experience the following:
+Because of this social stigma, people who want to report social disparities and gain health promotion and avoid health inequalities often experience the following: